 Rhetorical theory can be loosely defined as the theory of effective communication.
 This course begins with a review of key figures and texts in the history of Western rhetoric, while also introducing some non-Western rhetorical traditions.
-It then turns to more contemporary issues, including the rhetoric of visual messages and electronic media, feminist critiques of traditional rhetoric, and the politics of technical rhetoric.
+It then turns to more contemporary issues, including the rhetoric of visual messages and electronic media, feminist rhetoric, and the politics of technical rhetoric.
 Questions addressed include: What is the relationship of rhetoric to morality?
 What are the social and political constraints on any rhetorical act?
-What role does style play in defining and practicing rhetoric?
-Other Information: Community Engagement, Prerequisite: Graduate status.
+Other Information: Community Engagement.
+Prerequisite: Graduate status.